eth-cscs/sarus/doc/install/installation.rst

    - ``ssh``: Build and install the SSH hook and custom OpenSSH software to enable connections inside containers [True].
-   - ``runtime_security_checks``: Enable runtimes security checks (root ownership of files, etc.).
-     Disabling this may be convenient when rapidly iterating over test and development installations.
-     It is strongly recommended to keep these checks enabled for production deployments [True].

-For example, in order to perform a quick test installation without SSH and without security checks, we could use
+For example, in order to perform a quick installation without SSH we could use:

 .. code-block:: bash

-   spack install --verbose sarus ssh=False runtime_security_checks=False
+   spack install --verbose sarus ssh=False

 .. _installation-manual: